 Cenovus's production is transported through various pipelines and its refineries are reliant on various pipelines to receive feedstock.
-Disruptions in, or restricted availability of pipeline service, could adversely affect the Company's crude oil and natural gas sales, projected production growth, refining operations and its cash flow.
+Disruptions in, or restricted availability of pipeline service, marine or rail transport, could adversely affect the Corporation's crude oil and natural gas sales, projected production growth, refining operations and its cash flow.
 Interruptions or restrictions in the availability of these pipeline systems may limit the ability to deliver production volumes and could adversely impact commodity prices, sales volumes or the prices received for Cenovus's products.
-These interruptions and restrictions may be caused by the inability of the pipeline to operate, or they can be related to capacity constraints as the supply of feedstock into the system exceeds the infrastructure capacity.
-There can be no certainty that investments in pipelines which would result in extra long-term take-away capacity will be made by applicable third party pipeline providers or that any applications to expand capacity will receive the required regulatory approval.
+These interruptions and restrictions may be caused by the inability of the pipeline to operate, or they may be related to capacity constraints as the supply of feedstock into the system exceeds the infrastructure capacity.
+There can be no certainty that investments in new pipeline projects which would result in extra long-term takeaway capacity will be made by applicable third party pipeline providers or that any applications to expand capacity will receive the required regulatory approval.
 There is also no certainty that short-term operational constraints on the pipeline system, arising from pipeline interruption and/or increased supply of crude oil, will not occur.

-There is also no certainty that crude-by-rail transportation and other alternative types of transportation for the Company's production will be sufficient to address any gaps caused by operational constraints on the pipeline system.
-In addition, Cenovus's crude-by-rail shipments may be impacted by service delays, inclement weather or derailment and could adversely impact its crude oil sales volumes or the price received for its product.
-The Company's product or railcars may be involved in a derailment or incident that results in legal liability or reputational harm.
-In addition, if new regulation is introduced, including but not limited to the potential amendment of the safety standards for tank cars used to transport crude oil or if the liability regime is adjusted, it could adversely affect Cenovus's ability to ship crude oil by rail or the economics associated with rail transportation.
-Finally, planned or unplanned shutdowns or closures of the Company's refinery customers may limit Cenovus's ability to deliver product with negative implications on sales and cash from operating activities.
+There is no certainty that crude-by-rail, marine transport and other alternative types transportation for the Corporation's production will be sufficient to address any gaps caused by operational constraints on the pipeline system.
+In addition, Cenovus's crude-by-rail and marine shipments may be impacted by service delays, inclement weather, railcar derailment or other rail or marine transport incident and could adversely impact its crude oil sales volumes or the price received for its product or impact the Corporation's reputation or result in legal liability, loss of life or personal injury, loss of equipment or property, or environmental damage.
+In addition, new regulations were introduced in 2015 requiring tank cars used to transport crude oil to be replaced with newer, safer tank cars, or to be retrofitted to meet the same standards.
+The costs of complying with the new standards, or any further revised standards, will likely be passed on to rail shippers and may adversely affect Cenovus's ability to transport crude-by-rail or the economics associated with rail transportation.
+Finally, planned or unplanned shutdowns or closures of the Corporation's refinery customers may limit Cenovus's ability to deliver product with negative implications on sales and cash from operating activities.